mrandri19/crawler_latino/README.md

 - `postBulks.sh` will POST the files in `bulks` to elastichsearch

+- `collateWordsAndPUT.fsx` will remove the accents and PUT them to a local server
 ## A word looks like this
 `{"name":" ăbĕo (v. intr. an.)","link":"/dizionario-latino-italiano.php?lemma=ABEO100"}`